The U.S. is raising awareness about teen dating violence, which is often hidden from parents and a risk factor for future problems.

 But recent studies show that many teens are being abused online by people they are dating.

-Research also shows that victims of dating abuse as adolescents are at higher risk for substance abuse, eating disorders, risky sexual behavior and further domestic violence.
+Research also shows that victims of dating abuse as adolescents are at higher risk for substance abuse, eating disorders, risky sexual behavior and further domestic violence (Editor’s Note: original source link to research information used by author was broken, check out this paper or this paper for similar research findings).

 Most parents are unaware.